A Beginner’s Guide to Choosing and Buying a Domain Name

 Which company should you use to register a domain?

 I keep most of my domain names with a registrar and my hosting with a hosting company.
-I connect the two through an admin panel with the registrar.
-It’s as simple as changing the name servers (as shown in the image below).
+I connect the two by changing the nameservers.

 (The process for doing this changes from registrar to registrar, but you should find instructions within the help areas of your host’s site.
 Failing that, contact the support team.)